 Web forms are an integral part of the web.
-They are used for website signups, surveys, comments and other interactions with a specific website or service.
+They are used for sign ups, surveys, purchases, comments and other interactions with a specific website or service.

-Having to fill out the same information over and over again can be very tiresome, if you have ever had to register an account with 30+ web services on one day you know what we mean.
+Having to fill out the same information over and over again can be very tiresome; if you have ever had to register an account with 30+ web services on one day you know what I mean.

 Letting the web browser handle some of the form filling automatically can save lots of time and frustration.
 Most web browsers offer autofill in one form or the other, either directly in the core framework or through browser extensions.

 Google Chrome was one of the last browsers that did not support autofill, at least not in the beta and stable releases.
 Google introduced autofill in Chrome in 2010 and the web browser has supported the feature ever since.